 Header image credit to CBC news.
-Portions of this article have been taken from CBC News’ original report of the incident in 2016 by Tricia Lo.
+Portions of this article are from CBC News’ original report of the incident in 2016 by Tricia Lo.

 It was an uneventful night for Arnaud Nimenya, James Hielema, Starlyn Rivas-Perez, and Carsyn Wright—that is, before they all made the decision to save a young girl from being sexually assaulted and chase down the perpetrator.